 How Does It Work In The Waterman's Clothing Range?

-In our Coats and Jackets clothing ranges, you'll come across a selection of high quality garments that have been handpicked from the very best brands in the outdoor adventure sphere.
 We strive to list the waterproof ratings of our waterproof garments so you can make an informed decision before you click 'buy'.
 However, if you have any queries or questions around any of our waterproof clothing, please don't hesitate to Contact Us today.

 Want To Know More?

 With a multitude of waterproof jackets, coats and trousers available, it can be difficult to work out all the different fabric variations and confusing terminology to find the right waterproof clothing to suit your outdoor activity of choice.
-Find out more in our previous blog: What Is The Difference Between GORE-TEX & Waterproof Fabric?

 Important: Our waterproof ratings information is intended solely for guidance and information may differ from brand to brand.
-We recommend that you always defer to the exact waterproof ratings provided by the brand or supplier of the waterproof clothing you're looking to purchase.
+We recommend that you always refer to the exact waterproof ratings provided by the brand or supplier of the waterproof clothing you're looking to purchase.

 Post By Ed Mason